What we know about foster carers

 What we know about our social workers is that they too need empathic listening and supervision that supports them with the trauma that they work with.
 We end up otherwise in a cycle of all the professionals replicating the chaos of the families from where the children may have come, this manifests as blame, criticism and harsh judgements being made on other professionals.

 “Some foster carers felt judged and blamed by social workers for the difficulties they experienced in caring for traumatised children.
 Feeling judged led to a reluctance to ask for help and concerns from carers that if they were honest about the way they were feeling they might get deregistered.
 Lack of support is likely to have contributed to the moderate to high levels of burnout and secondary traumatic stress, and moderate to low levels of compassion satisfaction which many foster carers reported”.

-To provide the right leadership and agency culture which encourages the building of trusting relationships with everyone in the team but especially the relationship with our foster carers, enabling everyone to feel safe about being honest and open about their feelings
+- provide the right leadership and agency culture which encourages the building of trusting relationships with everyone in the team but especially the relationship with our foster carers, enabling everyone to feel safe about being honest and open about their feelings

-To emphasise the priority of providing meaningful and individualised support of foster carers that they themselves value, recognising that we are all different and sometimes processes and approaches need to be reviewed to fit the needs of individuals.
+- emphasise the priority of providing meaningful and individualised support of foster carers that they themselves value, recognising that we are all different and sometimes processes and approaches need to be reviewed to fit the needs of individuals

-To actively listen for signs of tension in a non-judgemental way, so that it can be discussed and the tensions relieved.
+- actively listen for signs of tension in a non-judgemental way, so that it can be discussed and the tensions relieved

-The transfer process can be a positive experience.
-One foster carer said of us “All Form F assessments can feel invasive, but Alison was very sensitive and understanding in her approach.”
+The transfer process can be a very positive experience and we have many testimonials to support the work we do to make the process supportive especially where there are tensions with the agency the foster carers are leaving.
+One foster carer said of us “All Form F assessments can feel invasive, but Moon and Back were very sensitive and understanding in their approach.”